 Images for localization

 Images can be used to localize ODK forms.
 There are many scripts that Android does not support (for example, many versions do not support Hindi text), but you can work around this using images of text.
-One way to create these images is to use our text renderer.
+One way to create these images is to use a desktop paint application like Paint.net to create a blank image, type text onto it in whatever language and font you need, and then save it to a file.

 Adding media to a XLSForm